Children's Home and Community-Based Services Waiver (CHCBS)

 The Children’s Home and Community-Based Services Waiver (CHCBS) is available for children with significant medical needs and who are at risk for institutional care in an acute hospital or skilled nursing facility.

-- Services work with or add to the services that are available to you (or your child) through the Colorado Medicaid State plan and other federal, state, and local public programs.
+- Services work with or add to the services that are available to your child through the Colorado Medicaid State plan and other federal, state, and local public programs.

 - CHCBS also works with the supports that families and communities provide.

-- If you receive services through the CHCBS waiver, you're also eligible for all Colorado Medicaid covered services.
+- If your child receives services through the CHCBS waiver, your child is also eligible for all Colorado Medicaid covered services.

-You must meet the following financial and program criteria to access services under this program.
-To use waiver benefits, you must also be willing to receive services in your home or community.
+Your child must meet the following financial and program criteria to access services under this program.
+To use waiver benefits, your child must also be willing to receive services in your home or community.

 Level of Care

-- You must need long-term support services at a level comparable to services typically provided in a skilled nursing facility and/or an acute hospital.
+- Your child must need long-term support services at a level comparable to services typically provided in a skilled nursing facility and/or an acute hospital.

-- You must not have reached your 18th birthday.
+- Your child must not have reached your 18th birthday.

-- You must have been determined financially eligible for Colorado Medicaid by your local County of Social/Human Services.
+- Your child must have been determined financially eligible for Colorado Medicaid by your local County of Social/Human Services.

-- You must meet the Social Security Administration (SSA) definition of disability.
+- Your child must meet the Social Security Administration (SSA) definition of disability.

-- You must also receive a denial letter from SSA reporting that your parent’s income and/or resources are over the income/resource limit.
+- Your child must also receive a denial letter from SSA reporting that your parent’s income and/or resources are over the income/resource limit.

-- You must be at risk for institutionalization at either an acute hospital or skilled nursing facility.
+- Your child must be at risk for institutionalization at either an acute hospital or skilled nursing facility.

-- You must have a medical diagnosis as certified by your physician.
+- Your child must have a medical diagnosis as certified by your physician.

-- Your case manager has to say that you can be safely served in the community.
+- Your child's case manager has to say that you can be safely served in the community.

-- Your parents' income is not considered towards your eligibility.
+- Your income is not considered towards your child's eligibility.

 Benefits and Services